gvanem/wsock-trace/README.md

 A drop-in tracing library / DLL for most normal Winsock calls.
 It sits between your program and the Winsock library (`ws2_32.dll`).
-It works best for MSVC since the stack-walking code requires the program's **PDB** symbol-file to be present.
-And unfortunately MinGW/CygWin doesn't produce PDB-symbols (GNU-debugger instead relies on the archaic **BFD** library).
-So currently, the MinGW and CygWin targets will only show raw addresses for the traced functions.
+It works only for MSVC and clang-cl; the stack-walking code requires the program's **PDB** symbol-file to be present.
+Hence MinGW and CygWin support has been dropped.

-A MSVC example output from `c:\> ahost msdn.com` showing all the addresses of `msdn.com` <br>
+An example output from `c:\> ahost msdn.com` showing all the addresses of `msdn.com` <br>
 (`ahost` is part of the DNS library **[C-ares](https://c-ares.haxx.se/)**):

 [![screenshot](screenshot_ahost-msdn-com.png?raw=true)](screenshot_ahost-msdn-com.png?raw=true)